 Working with a digital marketing agency can remove the burden of sourcing writers and editing content.
 If you are trying to aggressively grow your law firm's online presence, a team of experienced and knowledgeable writers contracted through your agency can accelerate your content marketing.

-Seven in ten Americans are on social media, and usage by older adults is on the rise.
+70% of Americans are on social media platforms, and usage by older adults is on the rise.
 Popular social media channels include:

 Tips for Success in Social Media

-Start with auditing your social media channels.
+Start with auditing your social media platforms.
 Most law firms have social media accounts on Facebook, Twitter, Linkedin, and Instagram.
 Law firms should implement social media best practices, including:

 - Publish regularly: If you haven't published in a year, new visitors to your social media channel may wonder if you are still operating.
 Because all social media content is time-stamped, posting content regularly - at least several times a month is advisable.

 - Create unique content that offers value: Whether you are creating videos or publishing blogs, focus on meaningful, educational, unique content that people want to share.
 Commentary and analysis of news events can be beneficial for all practice areas.
 For example, estate planning attorneys may discuss news stories of celebrities who have died without a will.
-Divorce attorneys may offer insight on celebrity divorces in the news.
-Whatever content you create, it should always relate back to your target audience and potential clients.
+Divorce attorneys may offer insight into celebrity divorces in the news.
+Whatever content you create should always relate to your target audience and potential clients.

 - Use humor only occasionally - and carefully: Remember your target audience is potential clients, not necessarily your colleagues or friends.
 Humor can be valuable from time to time but should be used sparingly, light-heartedly, and never at anyone's expense.
 If you represent people facing life in prison or have recently lost a family member in a fatal accident, memes that you personally find amusing may not be well-received or even come off as tone-deaf.
 It may not be possible to “read the room” when publishing content online, but the concept should be considered.